Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 This framework has been developed to support the 'Foundation Skills for your Future Commonwealth Government Program 2019'.
 This program offers subsidised training to support individuals to identify language, literacy, numeracy and digital (LLND) skill needs and enables eligible participants to access either accredited or non-accredited training either in a traditional vocational education and training (VET) or workplace setting.

 ORIGIN: Australia 2021

 PUBLISHER: Australian Department for Education, Skills and Employment, 2021

 BACKGROUND: The framework is aligned with the government’s Australian Core Skills Framework (ACSF).
-Digital literacy has been added as the sixth core skill to the ACSF (learning, reading, writing, oral communication and numeracy) to ensure shared concepts and language when discussing core skills and a systematic approach to benchmarking.
-It can be used to: benchmark an individual's digital literacy skills; map core skill requirements in education and training, to tailor teaching and learning approaches; to describe core skills relevant to the workplace; support the moderation and validation of digital literacy; and to inform decisions regarding funding and referrals.
+Digital literacy has been added as the sixth core skill to the ACSF, which also covers learning, reading, writing, oral communication and numeracy.
+This ensures that shared concepts and language are used when discussing core skills, and a systematic approach to benchmarking.
+The framework can be used to: benchmark an individual's digital literacy skills; map core skill requirements in education and training; tailor teaching and learning approaches; describe core skills relevant to the workplace; support the moderation and validation of digital literacy; and to inform decisions regarding funding and referrals.